top of page

 ~Tommy Dean, writer, editor and teacher from the US.

-I took the advantage flash fiction offers, to paint thumb-nail sized snippets of a world which has always fascinated me: A growing new frontier, people caught between striking gold and appalling poverty, and of a child thrown into the jaws of adulthood.
+This is a story about a growing new frontier, people caught between striking gold and appalling poverty, and of a child thrown into the jaws of adulthood.

-An author friend, JP Ralph, generously called this story a heart-breaking western song.
+JP Ralph, author and friend, generously called this story a heart-breaking western song.
 A story which began as a prompt exercise stayed close enough to my heart to submit to the amazing Ellipsis Zine, for their historical fiction issue.
 Ellipsis Zine is, alas, is no more.
 Their rich archives continue to thrive.
 In The Belly of the Whale is a whopper of an issue with stories that will stay with you long after you've finished reading them.

 bottom of page